bwohlberg/sporco/README.rst

 -----------

-The usage examples, described below, make use of a number of standard test images, which can be installed using the ``sporco_get_images``.
+The usage examples, described below, make use of a number of standard test images, which can be installed using the ``sporco_get_images`` script.
 To download these images from the root directory of the source distribition (i.e. prior to installation) do

 ::

    bin/sporco_get_images --libdest

+after setting the ``PYTHONPATH`` environment variable as described below.
 To download the images as part of a package that has already been installed, do

 ::